 Taxes on Selling a House in Massachusetts

 If you’re in the process of selling your Massachusetts home, you’ve likely had questions about taxes and what you might owe before the transaction is finished.
-There are a lot of different taxes to consider, from property taxes to transfer taxes, and it can be overwhelming to keep it all straight.
+There are numerous taxes to consider, ranging from property taxes to transfer taxes, which can be overwhelming to keep track of.

 But don’t worry.
 Our quick guide will help you understand the full scope of taxes on selling a house in Massachusetts, giving you the tools to sell your home quickly and easily.